nhatthanhlatao/shunkakinoki/wiki/streaks/bad/relax.md

-# Bad Routine -Pomodoro-
+# Bad Routine -Relax-

 ## Objective

-Extract the Most Performance Out of Each 30 Min
+Max Relax Time is 10 Min

 ## Flow

 1. All-In in the Moment
-2. No Distractions
+2. Do Exercises During Relax Time
-3. Break for 5,5,5,15
+3. Max Relax Time is 10 Min

 ## Milestone